 This makes it as undoubtedly, the most efficient BMW X model.
-The 2-liter unit can develop 163 hp between 3,250 and 4,200 rpm.
-Meanwhile, the maximum torque of 380 Nm is available between 1,750 and 2,500 rpm.
+The 2.0-liter diesel unit can develop up to 163 hp (120 kW) between 3,250 rpm and 4,200 rpm.
+Meanwhile, the maximum torque of 380 Nm is available between 1,750 rpm and 2,500 rpm.

-Furthermore, the gear-shift point indicator, which is offered as standard, was adapted to go well with the new engine features.
-In addition, its standard features include brake energy regeneration, Auto Start Stop function, electromechanical power steering, a disengageable air-conditioning compressor and tires with reduced rolling resistance.
+Furthermore, the gear-shift point indicator, which is offered as standard on the new BMW X1 sDrive20d EfficientDynamics Edition, was adapted to go well with the new engine features.
+In addition, its standard features include brake energy regeneration, Auto Start Stop function, electromechanical power steering, a disengageable air-conditioning compressor as well as tires with reduced rolling resistance.

-Beginning this fall, there will be ten model variants in the BMW X1 lineup.
+Beginning this fall, there will be 10 model variants in the BMW X1 lineup.
 Of this number, five will have characteristic BMW power transmission to the rear wheels and five will have the electronically controlled four-wheel drive system xDrive.

-Buyers can choose from three petrol and four diesel power units with power outputs that range from 143 hp to 245 hp.
+Buyers can choose from three petrol and four diesel power units with max power outputs that range from 143 hp to 245 hp.
 The BMW X1 sDrive20i, BMW X1 sDrive28i, BMW X1 xDrive20i, BMW X1 xDrive28i and BMW X1 xDrive20d models are also fitted with the brake stand-by function and a hill-start assistant.

 In the future, buyers can opt for the BMW Individual roof rail system High Gloss Shadow Line as a separate feature and not just together with the M Sport Package for the BMW X1.
 In addition, the optional range of BMW ConnectedDrive features will be enhanced starting in the autumn of 2011 with the availability of the Real-Time Traffic Information function.